-We are proud of our progress.
 The Doctors Company played an instrumental role in the passage of historic legislation on behalf of doctors and tort reform.
-We would like to share with you our views on why this effort was so important.
+Learn why our efforts—which continue today—are so important.

 California’s Medical Injury Compensation Reform Act (MICRA) was enacted in 1975 in response to skyrocketing judgments, drastic increases in malpractice insurance premiums, and diminishing access to healthcare.
 That year, two malpractice insurance companies made major announcements: one notified 2,000 Southern California physicians that their insurance would not be renewed, and the other notified 4,000 Northern California physicians that their premiums would increase by 380 percent.